Rafaellinos/ocp17/java_collection_generics.md

     - `new ArrayList<String>(2);` create a list of 2 slots

 - Set
-  - No duplicates, no order, no GET (must iterate)
+  - No duplicates, no order, no GET (must iterate to get any value)
     - Implementation
       - Hashset (HashTable)
         - uses the hashCode() to retrieve